wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-mailbox-migrations/includes/2-explore-migration-options-exchange-online.md

 Automatic Outlook profile updates.
   :::column-end:::
   :::column:::
-    You have the needs for a long-term coexistence between your on-premises Exchange and Microsoft 365.
+    You require a long-term coexistence between your on-premises Exchange and Microsoft 365.
-You need to move users between your on-premises Exchange and Microsoft 365.
+You must move users between your on-premises Exchange and Microsoft 365.
   :::column-end:::
 :::row-end:::
 :::row:::